g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 * Return to Former Iterations Right away: If there are problems with the new deployment, a swift rollback to an earlier version is possible using a blue-green deployment.
 This feature guarantees that problems may be resolved quickly, reducing the effect on users.

 For example:
-A video streaming platform rolls out a new feature using blue-green deployment.
+A video streaming platform rolls out a new feature using this deployment strategy.
 However, users encounter playback issues with the new feature.
 The development team quickly rolls back to the previous version (blue), restoring normal playback functionality for users.

-* Enable Deployment Without Downtime: Blue-green deployment gradually transitions traffic from the old version to the new version, hence eliminating downtime during upgrades or deployments.
+* Enable Deployment Without Downtime: This deployment gradually transitions traffic from the old version to the new version, hence eliminating downtime during upgrades or deployments.
 This guarantees that users won't see any interruptions when using the application.

 For example:
 An e-commerce website updates its product catalog using blue-green deployment.
 Traffic is gradually redirected from the old catalog (blue) to the updated catalog (green) without any downtime.
 Customers can continue browsing and purchasing products seamlessly during the update process.